Indiana Miller Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

 The CMS January 2026 figures Indiana income cap

 Setting up a Miller Trust in Indiana starts with one number — the income cap.
 The Indiana CMS January 2026 figures Medicaid long-term-care income limit is $2,982/month for a single applicant.
 If your family member's countable monthly income exceeds this limit, a properly drafted, signed, and funded QIT diverts the excess and brings countable income below the cap.
 The applicant's Personal Needs Allowance in Indiana is $52/month.
-Source: FSSA Indiana Health Coverage Programs Eligibility Policy Manual §2615.75.15 (Certain Trusts Receiving Special Consideration); 405 IAC 2-3-29 (Qualified Income Trust / Miller Trust).
+Source: FSSA Indiana Health Coverage Programs Eligibility Policy Manual §2615.75.15 (Certain Trusts Receiving Special Consideration); 405 IAC 2-3-29 (Qualified Income Trust / Miller Trust) (see the citation list below to verify directly).

 Step-by-step Indiana guides